Arc’teryx Alpha SV Jacket

 The N100p-X 3-layer Gore-Tex Pro is touted as being extremely durable and abrasion-resistant, and thus far I would have to agree.
 The Arc'teryx Alpha SV is designed for multiple uses including alpine climbing, skiing, and mountaineering.
 And although not tested to the extremes of ice climbing yet, I have rubbed it against granite on many occasions, used as a sheet while putting on tire chains, and constantly stuffed into a pack filled with items such as crampons, a shovel, and climbing protection.
 In other words, it has taken a beating yet remains in impeccable condition.

 Weight and Packability

 My men’s large Alpha SV weighs in at 18.4 ounces (1.1 ounces heavier than the advertised weight), which isn’t ultralight by any means but is an impressive feat for such a durable and high-quality jacket.
 Though I carry it in my pack often, I would be lying if I said it was easily compressible.
-I tend to carry a large pack—even on day outings—so the pack size hasn’t been an issue for me.
-But if weight and packability are top priorities, a lighter jacket like the Arc’teryx Beta AR (16 ounces) may be a better option.
+I tend to carry a large pack—even on day outings—so the packed size hasn’t been an issue for me.
+But if weight and packability are top priorities, a lighter jacket like the Arc’teryx Beta AR (16 oz.) or Alpha AR (14.1 oz.) may be a better option.

 Key Design Features